• Skip to primary navigation

 What does it mean to be Self-employed?

 Being self-employed means that you work for yourself as an independent contractor or as a business owner.
 Because they don’t work for a specific company that pays them a salary, self-employed people earn and report their own money.
-People who are self-employed work in a wide range of trades, professions, and occupations.
+Self-employed people work in various trades, professions, and occupations.

-A partnership, sole proprietorship, corporation, S corporation, and limited liability company are just some of the business structures that people who work for themselves can choose from.
+A partnership, sole proprietorship, corporation, S corporation, and limited liability company are just some business structures that people who work for themselves can choose from.

 What are the Benefits of being self Employed?

-Even with its own set of unique challenges, self-employed jobs offers many advantages.
+Even with its own set of unique challenges, self-employed jobs offer many advantages.
 Here are 11 of the best benefits that come with being self-employed:

 1. You’re in charge.

-Owning your own business gives you full control over every part of your company and lets you set up your work environment the way you want.
+Owning your own business gives you complete control over every part of your company and lets you set up your work environment the way you want.

-Make your own decisions instead of having to report back to someone else or follow a set of rules and policies.
-Each person can set his or her own goals, find work-life balance, and come up with his or her own dream.
+Make your own decisions instead of reporting to someone else or following rules and policies.
+Everyone can set goals, find work-life balance, and develop their dream.

 Check out the 20 Best Paying Jobs In Transportation